Life on the Loop

 All chart plotters, GPS, radar and even paper charts are not created equal, much less the Captains who use them.
 Occasionally, your instruments may show you navigating a narrow alley to McDonalds.
 That’s silly because the only McDonalds with a boat dock is in Madeira Beach, FL and it’s not on a narrow alley.
 Trust your Eyes over your Instruments.
 You’ll be surprised how hard that is when your chart plotter is wailing that you’re about to hit a boat that you can’t see.

 Unlike driving a car, a Captain’s focus is usually at least ¼ to ½ mile ahead.
 At 6-9 mph trawler speed, and even at 20 or 25, it takes time for scenarios to develop.
 Don’t overreact before you know that you’re reacting properly.
-Yes, barge tows are big, but they don’t move very fast.
+Yes, barge tows are big, but they're also slow.
 The answer usually becomes obvious with a bit of Patience.

-A smallish boat and being solo gave me a lot of flexibility, but I learned the hard way that I couldn’t stop just anywhere, and gas was not available everywhere.
+A small boat and being solo gave me a lot of flexibility, but I learned the hard way that I couldn’t stop just anywhere, and gas was not available everywhere.
 I still wonder about those who feel a need for meticulous plans for weeks ahead, but a Daily Plan is a good idea.
-It should include alternatives for both good and bad weather, as well as Murphy’s Law.
+It should include alternatives for bad weather and Mr. Murphy.

 Leave the ego at home.
 Learn from Others.
 There’s lots of good knowledge traveling with you on the Loop.
 Don’t ask people to fix things for you - laziness is frowned upon.
-But virtually any boater, especially fellow Loopers, will take time to offer suggestions or help diagnose a problem.
+But virtually any boater will take time to offer suggestions or help diagnose a problem.
 I never met a Looper who wouldn’t share their experience from marinas, anchorages, routes or special places.
 The problem was usually getting them to stop!

 You can learn by watching too.
 Docking is a good example.
 If you’ve hit a dock a few times, you might improve by watching how others do it.
 Test yourself.
 Anticipate what a Captain is going to do, then watch.
 If they do something different, who had it right based on the results?
 Never stop learning.